-Communication with the media, members generally, or the general public (PublicAudiences) is a direct reflection on CFC and may have asignificant impact on CFC's reputation.
+Communication with the media, members generally, or the general public (Public Audience) is a direct reflection on CFC and may have a significant impact on CFC's reputation.
 This includes speeches, articles and position papers, as well as statements made on listservs, social media sites and other online forms of communication.

-Except for communication in the ordinary course of performing staff obligations to CFC, all verbal or written communications toPublicAudiences concerning CFC, or that may be construed as statements made on behalf of CFC, should be reviewed and approved by the CEO or any SVP prior to dissemination.
+Except for communication in the ordinary course of performing staff obligations to CFC, all verbal or written communications to CFC, all verbal or written communications to Public Audiences concerning CFC, or that may be construed as statements made on behalf of CFC, should be reviewed and approved by the CEO or any SVP prior to dissemination.